 This post will guide you through the causes, symptoms, diagnosis, and treatment of ovary pains during pregnancy.

 Ovarian pain can be a sign of implantation if it arises from ovarian cysts (corpus luteumiXA temporary endocrine gland that plays an essential role in ovulation and early pregnancy. cyst), which are common during pregnancy and help sustain it (2).
 This type of pain may also be accompanied by implantation bleeding.
 However, ovarian pain can also indicate an ectopic pregnancy, where the egg implants outside the uterus, such as in the fallopian tubesiXMuscular, hollow ducts connecting the uterus with the ovaries to transport eggs during ovulation. or ovary (3) .
 Hence, any abdominal discomfort or pain during pregnancy should be made known to the healthcare provider.

 What Are The Causes Of Ovarian Pain?

-Although ovarian pain is common in pregnancy, its causes can vary and, sometimes, lead to other health conditions.
+Although ovarian pain is common in pregnancy, its causes can vary and, sometimes, lead to other reproductive health conditions.
 The causes of ovarian pain include

-- Stretching of round ligament: During the second trimester of pregnancy, as the uterus begins to grow, the round ligaments that support the uterus stretch, causing cramping in the lower abdomen.
+- Stretching of round ligament: During the second trimester of gestation, as the uterus begins to grow, the round ligaments that support the uterus stretch, causing cramping in the lower abdomen.
 The round ligaments are located on the sides of the uterus.
 The intensity of round ligament pain may range from acute to mild pain (4).